 The structure of the brain is mutable.
 Neuroplasticity, the ability of neurons to reorganize and adapt to inner or outer environments, causes the brain to change through its lifetime \citep{charles2009,merzenich2014}.
 The changes can occur in larger (e.g., cortical remapping) or in microscopic synaptic scales in which individual cells alter their connections through activity and learning \citep{merzenich2014,power2010}.
 The changes allow divisions and specializations to make the biological brain capable of solving thousands of sensory, cognitive, and behavioral problems within the same framework \citep{menon_2015}.

-Recent developments in the design and training of artificial neural networks (ANN) enabled us to solve many pattern recognition problems with acceptable accuracies.
+Recent developments in the design and training of artificial neural networks (ANN) enabled us to solve many pattern recognition problems within an acceptable range of accuracy.
 However, artificial networks are not yet comparable to the self-organizing and multi-functional biological brain.
 Many biology-inspired artificial models are unfit for large-scale pattern recognition tasks \citep{bartunov2018}.
 Hence, still, many recent works propose sophisticated artificial network structures optimized for solving single-target tasks \citep{szegedy2016, larsson2017, urban2017, srivastava2015, xu2015, ba2014}.
-Although some architectures can deal with multi-modal information \citep{xu2015, Vinyals2015}, the typical design approach is to create a fixed topology (network connection map) to solve a task.
+Although some architectures can deal with multimodal information \citep{xu2015, Vinyals2015}, the typical design approach is to create a fixed topology (network connection map) to solve a task.
 The connection map is pre-determined by an expert, who uses heuristics or prior knowledge of the domain.
-Some hard-wired networks are composed of several interacting sub-networks \citep{larsson2017}, the fixed network structures still lack the self-organizing capacity of the brain.
+Some hard-wired networks are composed of several interacting sub-networks \citep{larsson2017}; however, the fixed network structures still lack the self-organizing capacity of the brain.

-Mimicking the self-organizing brain may be possible with an automated algorithm which can construct a network iteratively or with evolutionary mechanisms \cite{Floreano2008, soltoggio_2018}.
-Still, we require new models which can self-create a topological structure.
-Though literature contains examples of architecture optimizers \citep{romero2015,baker2017,liu2018,coates2011}, network growing/pruning algorithms \citep{fiesler1994,hassibi93,han2015,cortes2017}, and evolutionary processes \citep{soltoggio_2018}, the approach of the current paper is based on a new artificial neuron type that can learn its receptive field and so its local connections in a topological structure.
-The new model, which we named a \quotes{focusing neuron}, brings an adaptive-wiring ability to artificial neurons.
+Mimicking the self-organizing brain may be possible with an automated algorithm that can construct a network iteratively or via evolutionary mechanisms \cite{Floreano2008, soltoggio_2018}, yet new models that can self-create a topological structure are nevertheless required.
+Though the literature contains examples of architecture optimizers \citep{romero2015,baker2017,liu2018,coates2011}, network growing/pruning algorithms \citep{fiesler1994,hassibi93,han2015,cortes2017}, and evolutionary processes \citep{soltoggio_2018}, the approach of the current paper is based on a new artificial neuron type that can learn its receptive field and thereby its local connections in a topological structure.
+The new model, termed a \quotes{focusing neuron}, brings an adaptive-wiring ability to artificial neurons.